 Overview of Federal & State Law and Enforcement

 The Federal Trade Commission (FTC) enforces advertising laws at the federal level, and every state also has a consumer protection agency which enforces state advertising laws.
 Additionally, the state attorney general and district attorney have the power to litigate against companies whose advertising harms citizens within their jurisdiction.

 The FTC develops, reviews and enforces federal consumer protection laws and has the power to litigate claims through its Division of Advertising Practices.

 Under the watchful eye of the FTC, the following general advertising rules must be followed:

 The FTC wields enormous power in enforcement and will first attempt to work out claims privately with the advertiser.
 If the advertiser doesn't comply, the FTC can sue the company on behalf of harmed consumers and force the advertiser to run new ads that correct statements or implications of previously false, deceptive, or unfair ads.
-For example, you may have recently seen television ads for Yaz birth control pills which make mention of a previous ad that "may" have misled consumers.
+For example, television ads for Yaz birth control pills make mention of a previous ad that "may" have misled consumers.
 This corrective ad campaign was the result of the FTC and FDA winning a court battle and forcing the drug maker to run corrective ads (which cost the drug maker $20 million, in addition to fines levied by the FTC and FDA).